plmqaz-bot/wholeren/README.md

 generate csv --DONE

-Save attribute should roll back
+Save attribute should roll back --DONE

+Insert into contract has problem.

 make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format --Stage 3.